somillko/Bug-Report-Classification/README.md

   * Stochastic Gradient Descent Boosting

 Upon working out of all the solution approaches, we come to a conclusion that Majority voting and Random forest perform the best.
+### In the Screenshots folder I've put the full control flow diagram and also put up the relative performance comparison of all the approaches.
+So you can refer to them too, moreover everything used is provided in the ipynb file containing the code.

 ### For a detailed solution approach and understanding please refer to the code and the report uploaded.